 How to Purchase?

 Overall, this is a tough game to find in-store.
-The only places I’ve seen carrying copies recently are GameStop (24.99 used) and Toys R’Us ($19.99).
+The only place I’ve seen carrying copies recently is GameStop.
 If you’re looking for a physical copy (and can’t find it in a brick and mortar store), the following retailers currently have it available on-line: